marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: deprecated function attribute

-.. gcc-attr:: deprecated, deprecated (msg)
+.. fn-attr:: deprecated, deprecated (msg)

-  The :gcc-attr:`deprecated` attribute results in a warning if the function is used anywhere in the source file.
+  The :fn-attr:`deprecated` attribute results in a warning if the function is used anywhere in the source file.
 This is useful when identifying functions that are expected to be removed in a future version of a program.
 The warning also includes the location of the declaration